trayio/falafel/README.md

   // Filter function to determine whether the request should result
   // in a workflow being triggered.
 If you want to pass all http requests
   // to the connector then just return true here.
+  // NOTE: this is a sync-only method and does not accept promises.
   filter: function (params, http) {
     return (http.method === 'POST');
   },